 I teach seminars on modern and contemporary literature as well as courses on on queer literature, banned books, and 20th- and 21st-century writing by women.
 I have served on the board of Women's and Gender Studies at Ithaca College for seven years.
 Alongside Professor Chris Holmes, I co-organized The Global Modernism Symposium at Ithaca College in 2014, and the Global Modernism speaker series in 2017.
-I have directed honors theses on Margaret Atwood, Ford Madox Ford and William Faulkner, F. Scott and Zelda Fitzgerald, Sylvia Plath, Jean Rhys and Sam Selvon, and Faulkner and Steinbeck.
+I have directed honors theses on Margaret Atwood, Ford Madox Ford and William Faulkner, F. Scott and Zelda Fitzgerald, Sylvia Plath, Jean Rhys and Sam Selvon, and others.
 I have also directed summer scholars projects on the contemporary legacies of poststructuralism and on turn-of-the-century women activists and social reformers.

 "The Heterodox Psychology and Queer Poetics of Auden in the 30s," Journal of Modern Literature, 42.3 (Spring 2019).

 "'I Find My Mind Meeting Yours': Rebecca West's Telepathic Modernism," Studies in the Novel 50.
 4 (Winter 2018).

 “On Not Reading Freud: Amateurism, Expertise, and the ‘Pristine Unconscious’ in D.H.
 Lawrence,” Modernism/modernity, 21.1 (January 2014).

 “Unveiling the Dance of the Seven Veils: Oscar Wilde and the Power of Myth-Making,” Special Issue on Oscar Wilde’s Salome, Oscholars, (Fall 2012).

 "No Way to Say Goodbye," The New York Times (April 26, 2022).